Sam & Max Save the World: Reception

 Sam & Max Save the World received positive critical reaction from reviewers.
 Aggregate review scores on GameRankings and Metacritic rank the fifth episode, "Reality 2.0", as the critical favorite, while the third episode, "The Mole, the Mob, and the Meatball" received the lowest scores.
 The entire season holds a score of 88 percent on GameRankings.
 In addition to receiving several editor choice awards, the game has been recipient to publisher awards for the best adventure game of 2006.
 As Telltale Games had managed to release a steady stream content with only small time gaps, journalists in the video game industry had considered Sam & Max Save the World to be the first successful application of episodic gaming.
-Previous unsuccessful implementations of the distribution model included attempts by Valve with the Half-Life series, Ritual Entertainment with SiN Episodes and Telltale themselves with Bone.
+Previous unsuccessful implementations of the distribution model included attempts by Valve with the Half-Life series, Ritual Entertainment with Sin Episodes: Emergence and Telltale themselves with Bone.

 The debut episode, "Culture Shock", was recipient to a mostly optimistic response from critics.
 The episode was thought to adequately follow 1993's Sam & Max Hit the Road, with the introduction of the new 3D engine and gameplay being positively received.
 Criticisms of "Culture Shock" focused on the story; while the humor in the writing was praised, the plot was seen as a "thin excuse for the jokes" and the episode's primary antagonist was described by IGNs Steve Butts as "a bit of a letdown".
 The humorous writing and characters had done enough to compel the Academy of Interactive Arts & Sciences to nominate Culture Shock for "Outstanding Achievement in Story and Character Development" at the 10th Annual Interactive Achievement Awards.
 The second episode, "Situation: Comedy", was thought to produce a better antagonist than "Culture Shock", with the puzzles linking in well to the story.
 However, critics described the puzzles as too easy, and expressed disappointment at the reuse of lines from the first episode.
 The next episode, "The Mole, the Mob, and the Meatball", was the lowest rated episode amongst reviewers.
 Although the episode received compliments for its dialogue and humor, it was criticised for its easy puzzles and short length.